auth0/passport-linkedin-oauth2/README.md

-A simple [Passport](http://passportjs.org/) strategy for LinkedIn OAuth2.
+A simple [Passport](http://passportjs.org/) strategy for LinkedIn OAuth2 that works with lite profile.

 ## Install